tobyweston/blog/source/_posts/2012-03-28-expecting-exception-with-junit-rule.markdown

 comments: true
 ---

 To make an assertion that an exception was thrown with JUnit, it's fairly common to use the try/fail/catch idom or the `expected` element of the `@Test` annotation.
-Dispite being more concise that the alternative, there is an argument that using `expected` doesn't support all the cases you might want to test.
-Tthe examples being additional testing after an expected exception or testing the exception details.
+Dispite being more concise than the alternative, there is an argument that using `expected` doesn't support all the cases you may want to test.
+The examples being additional testing after an expected exception or testing the exception message.
 JUnit 4.7 introduces the next progression, a `@Rule` that offers the best of both worlds.

 This articles wieghs up the pros and cons of each approach and takes a closer look at the syntax of each.
-It also offers a general approach to exception handling that if followed, means that when testing for exceptions, you need _never_ assert on the contents of the exception message...

 <!-- more -->